 There is a place for “stuff” in our lives, but only if they are used and bring us value.

 I already have so many things I want to use but don't use as much because of the following:

 - I forget I have that item.

 - My time is filled using or doing other things.

 - I can't find the item amongst all the other shit I have

-Instead of facing the pain and stress that comes with being human, we ignore those feelings and use money as therapy to get through our lives.
+Instead of facing the pain and stress of being human, we ignore those feelings and use money as therapy to get through our lives.

 Money can't and won't solve our core issues.
-By avoiding the real problems, and using our money to feed the temporal side of our brains, we are making the problem worst.
+By avoiding real problems and using our money to feed the temporal side of our brains, we make the problem worse.

 The only way to deal with these painful situations is to tackle them head-on, which is why it is so easy to continually go into debt by purchasing things you can't afford.